11 things to do outdoors

 11. Put a spring in your step

-There are still seeds and bulbs that can be planted in your garden, balcony or windowsill in winter.
-Some spring bulbs like tulips can be planted in December ready for spring blooms or you can plant sweet peas on a warm windowsill.
+There are seeds and bulbs that can be planted in your garden, balcony or windowsill year round.
+Some spring bulbs like tulips can still be planted in December ready for spring blooms.
+In February you can plant sweet peas, start growing potatoes and sowing tomatoes on a warm windowsill.
 Brownies can explore more with the Grow your own interest badge.